leibnizli/medra/README.md

 #### Text to Speech

 - Convert text to audio file
-- Support multiple languages and voices
+- Support multiple languages and voices (optimized selection)
 - Adjustable pitch and rate
-- Save as audio file
+- Import text from file
+- Save to Files / iCloud (WAV format) with progress indicator

 ## Contact